 Finally, because these DIY dishwasher tablets are made with essential oils, you can personalize them with your favorite scents or use oils with specific properties you love.

 All Natural Homemade Dishwasher Soap Tablets

-Step 1: Add washing soda to a medium size bowl.
+First, Add washing soda to a medium-size bowl.
 Washing soda is a special type of laundry soda.
 It is NOT the same as baking soda.
 You’ll find it online or in the laundry aisle.

-Step 4: Add your choice of salt: Epsom salt or table salt, sea salt or coarse Kosher salt.
+Add your choice of salt: Epsom salt or table salt, sea salt, or coarse Kosher salt.

-Step 8: Mix the ingredients together well until you can form a small ball when you squeeze it in your hand.
+Mix all the ingredients together well until you can form a small ball when you squeeze it in your hand.

-Step 9: Press firmly into ice cube tray or mold.
-A square silicone mold makes popping the finished dishwasher soap tabs out very easy.
+Press firmly into the ice cube tray or mold.
+A square silicone mold makes popping the finished dishwasher soap tabs out very easily.
 You may need to tap/bang the ice cube tray to get the finished tabs out.
 For these types of projects, we always prefer the silicone option.